Ifedayo93/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 11-binary_to_decimal; converts from base 2 to base 10
 - 12-Combinations; combine 2 letters
 - 13-print float; prints number with 2 decimal place
+- 14-Decimal to hexadecimal; converts a number from base 10 t0 16